ryansnorek/CoT/README.md

 which is about 200% higher than the 2020 average of 32,166.
 Since then there has been a large correction in this index

 ## Other notes
-- [ ] My first personal project after learning to code
-- [ ] Built a web scraper that pulls data from the Commitment of Traders (CoT) futures report
+- [ ] Web scraper that pulls raw data from the weekly Commitment of Traders (CoT) futures report
-- [ ] Compares it to average positioning in a postgres database to find deviations from the norm
+- [ ] Designed algorithms to compare it to average positioning in a postgres database to find deviations from the norm
+- [ ] Adjustable percent deviation filter range
+- [ ] Selectable year to compare the current report to